 This is after the intensity that was 2014.
 February found me declaring to my friends that a California bred named California Chrome was my pick for the Kentucky Derby.
 This was after a big Derby party in which I featured California Chrome’s silks front and center on a cake I made (Mint Julip cake…yum!).
 After he won, I was elated.
 After he won the Preakness, I made my plans to travel to New York for Belmont.
 I would not miss his coronation.

 Watching him in the paddock on Belmont day…I admit I was concerned.
 He looked tired and not at all like himself.
 After the break and the run to the first turn, I started groaning.
-I knew it was over and started screaming at Espinosa for his riding tactics for the race.
+I knew it was over and started screaming at Espinosa for his riding tactics in the race.
 After the race was over, the crowd turned away in silence and started filing out before the horses even made it back to the grandstand.
 Another failed Triple Crown.
 Another horse that wasn’t worthy.
 Another heartbreak.

 So this year, I just couldn’t find it in me to get excited.
 Even as American Pharoah dominated the Oaklawn races (I always support Oaklawn winners…being from Arkansas).
 Even as he bullied his way through the first Triple Crown races.
 I would not let myself hope he could win and looked elsewhere for the winner…even though I desperately wanted a horse to win…so I could no longer care.
 But the story didn’t start or end with Chrome.